crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 </turbo-frame>
 ```

-If it does not, Turbo treats that as an error.
-That is correct.
+If it doesn't, Turbo treats that as an error.
+That's correct.
 It protects you from replacing your docs content with a random page that was never designed for the frame.

-But users should not see a broken frame because one link escaped the docs section.
+But users shouldn't see a broken frame because one link escaped the docs section.

 Handle the missing-frame event and fall back to a normal visit: